heabijay/crtcli/README.md

 - `crtcli app https://localhost:5000 -i pkg pull UsrCustomPackage:/repos/UsrCustomPackage -S true` — Downloads package 'UsrCustomPackage', from insecure Creatio 'https://localhost:5000' using Supervisor:Supervisor credentials, and unpacks it into /repos/UsrCustomPackage folder with sorting transform.

 - `crtcli app pkg pull` — Downloads the package from the current directory from the default Creatio instance and unpacks it into the current folder, merging with default transforms applied.
 Check [app](#app) command to configure default Creatio instance.

+- `crtcli app pkg pull --smart-merge` — Downloads the package from the current directory from the default Creatio instance and unpacks it into the current folder using smart merge with default transforms applied.
+Check [app](#app) command to configure default Creatio instance.

 - `crtcli app pkg pull UsrPackage2` — Downloads the 'UsrPackage2' package from the default Creatio instance and unpacks it into the current folder, merging with default transforms applied.
 Check [app](#app) command to configure default Creatio instance.